Levy's Laboratory of Biophysical Ecology

 Prospective Students and Postdocs

-I am always looking for enthusiastic and motivated students to join the lab!
-My new lab begins several innovative projects to explore the impacts of climate and global warming on different levels of ecological systems, from individuals, to populations and communities.
-There are several exciting opportunities for Master and PhD students.
-Undergraduate students are also welcome to assist in our on going studies or develop their own independent projects.
-If you are interested in joining the lab, please contact me at levyofi@gmail.com.
+We are always looking for enthusiastic and motivated students to join the lab!
+Our lab is embarking on several innovative projects to explore the impacts of climate change and habitat loss on various levels of ecological systems, from individuals to populations and communities.
+We have exciting opportunities for Master’s and Ph.D. students, as well as roles for undergraduate students to assist with ongoing studies or develop their own independent projects.
+If you’re interested in joining, please contact us at [email protected].

-I am also looking to recruit excellent post docs, especially with a strong experience integrating empirical and modeling approaches.
-If interested, please send me a short statement of research interests, CV, and examples of publications.
-Below are some links to funding opportunities:
+We are also actively recruiting excellent postdoctoral researchers, particularly those with strong expertise in integrating empirical and modeling approaches.
+If you’re interested, please send us a short statement of your research interests, your CV, and examples of publications.

 Possible Research Directions